 All students, regardless of track, are required to complete thematic coursework in theory, methods, and area directed by the student's PGG track requirements and advisory committee (see Tracks and Thematic Areas within the program beginning on p.
 9 for GG and p.
 10 for UEDP).
-Students are also required to take SPIA 6006 Pedagogy and Learning (Seminar in Environmental Design and Planning).
+Students are also required to take SPIA 6014 Pedagogy and Learning (Seminar in Environmental Design and Planning).
 This seminar focuses on the nature of research, discovery, teaching, and learning.
 Incorporated into the seminar is a research colloquium at which PGG students and others present their own research for critical review and feedback.

-In addition to information provided in this handbook, students should consult and follow Graduate School policies and procedures found at: www.graduateschool.vt.edu/graduate_catalog/
+In addition to information provided in this handbook, students should consult and follow Graduate School policies and procedures found in the Graduate Catalog.